neelavarshad/vm-workshop/Labs/Lab1 - Partner Center Setup/README.md

 ### Plan overview

-Skip this section for this first lab.
+Skip this section for this lab.

 <br>